DheepthaRajesh/dheeptha_rajesh/README.md

 In today's diverse landscape of income sources and expenditure types, individuals face challenges in effectively managing their finances without the aid of a platform.
 The absence of a tool for handling income, expenses  and financial goal tracking can lead to difficulties in financial management.
 To address this issue, our focus will be on the development and optimization of a personal finance management system.
 This system aims to assist individuals in visualizing their cash flow and expense categories spent in different bank accounts, enabling better control and utilization of money.

+This project is written primarily using C with HTML and javascript (Plotly library) used to render the webpage and expense graphs.

+The project utilizes all fundamental concepts of C language such as Finite State Machines with 1 FSM to handle input pages and 1 FSM to handle output pages.
+It also includes a manual parser to first validate (if in correct format) and then parse the input json files.
+HTML is used to render the home page, user bar graph page, account overall expenses page and account overall yearly expenses page.
+Plotly library from javascript is used to render the user bar graphs and account overall and yearly expense scatterplots.

 Getting Started
 ===================